scnon/nvim/README.md

 # nvim
 nvim config

-This config is reference [theniceboy/nvim](https://github.com/theniceboy/nvim)

-## This config is neovim config for myself.
+## This config is neovim config with [AstroNvim](https://github.com/AstroNvim/AstroNvim) for myself.
 Welecom everyone to use.
 Enjoy it.

-1.
-1.
-1.
-1.